vitelabs/vite-portal/relayer/README.md

 ## Relay request <a name="post_relay"></a> ![](https://img.shields.io/static/v1?label=&message=important&color=yellow)

-The load balancer should forward all incoming HTTP requests to this endpoint.
+The load balancer should forward all incoming HTTP requests to this endpoint given that the relayer can be deployed multiple times and thus scales horizontally.
+It is assumed that the load balancer routes traffic to relayers based on a pre-defined routing algorithm (e.g. round robin).

 ### Request